iSevenDays/RTCDemo/README.md

 # RTCDemo
-Peer to peer audio/video calls demo with image synchronization using data channel
+Peer to peer audio/video calls demo with image synchronization using data channel.

-Targets information
+Targets information:

 1. RTCDemo_s uses libraries from Scripts/webrtc/lib directory, can be launched without any troubles
 2. BuildPeerConnection target used for building WebRTC core stack, first launch takes ~3 hours to download 12-16 Gb of data
-3. RTCDemo used to run sample with full webrtc debug mode, BuildPeerConnection must be finished before executing this target
+3. RTCDemo used to run a sample with full webrtc debug mode, BuildPeerConnection must be finished before executing this target

+# VIPER Information and implementation

+I applied and modified this pattern from Rambler Digital Solutions

 Adding new VIPER module:

 ```Shell
 gem install generamba